IPS-Eye-White

 So also it is written, "The first man (Gk. anthropos), Adam, became a living soul."
 The last Adam became a life-giving spirit.
 (1 Corinthians 15:45 NASB)

-The answer is because Adam shouldered the primary responsibility to lead their partnership.
-While we can not know for sure if Adam was around while the serpent lied to Eve, the last part of V. 6 which says, "she took from its fruit and ate; and she gave also to her husband with her, and he ate" seems to indicate that he was.
+Additionally the last part of V. 6 which says, "she took from its fruit and ate; and she gave also to her husband with her, and he ate" seems to indicate that he was present all the time.
 However, one can not be dogmatic about this.
-What we can be certain about is, in meekly following Eve into sin, Adam abandoned his post as head.
-Although they jointly pulled the human race down into death, when the partnership fell, he bore the final responsibility.
+What we can be certain about is by meekly following Eve into sin Adam abandoned his post as head.
+Although they jointly pulled the human race down into death he bore the final responsibility.

 A typical 'buck stops here' situation.